aishenreemo/skillchain_edu/README.md

 * AI provides recommendations — human governance and review remain mandatory.
 * Transparent audit logs for credential issuance and revocation.

----

 ## License

 This project is released under the **MIT License**.
 See [LICENSE](LICENSE.md) for details.

----

-> [!quote]
-> Curriculum evolves with industry - credentials evolve with students.